NachoRoxa/bashFiles/README.md

 4.- exit sudo and reboot, if you have any print job, after the
     reboot there should be none.

+## SIDENOTES

+In case that you need to change the script because it didn't work, just change the folder after the @reboot bash and enter manually the location of the files that the cron job will run.

 ### DELETE FILE LINES

 Since I couldn't find out how to delete the lines inside the file